PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 ## Making JOINs 10x faster for large users

-Over time, for larger PostHog users with over 10 million visitors some simple queries like (count of unique users) started timing out or running into memory errors.
+Over time, for larger PostHog users with over 10 million visitors, some simple queries like a count of unique users started timing out or running into memory errors.

 We narrowed this down to one particular JOIN in our system: